lauren1478/UFOs/README.md

 # UFOs

-For your written analysis, be sure to use complete and coherent sentences.
-Your written analysis should contain three sections, which cover the following:

-Overview of Project: Explain the purpose of this analysis.
+## Overview of Project: Explain the purpose of this analysis.

 Results: Describe to Dana how someone might use the new webpage by walking her through the process of using the search criteria.
 Use images of your webpage during the filtering process to support your explanation.